 The Cellular Jail, also known as 'Kala Pani' is an old colonial prison situated in Port Blair, the capital of Andaman and Nicobar islands.
-Constructed by the Britishers during their colonial rule in India, Cellular Jail was used particularly to exile political prisoners where they were subjected to many atrocities at the hands of the British.
+Constructed by the Britishers during their colonial rule in India, the jail was used particularly to exile Indian political prisoners.
 The construction of the jail began in the year 1896 and was completed in 1906, after which it was used to house many notable freedom fighters such as Batukeshwar Dutt, Yogendra Shukla and Vinayak Damodar Savarkar.
-The jail complex is now owned by the Government of India and it is recognised as the national memorial monument showcasing the life of prisoners during the British period
+The jail complex is now owned by the Government of India and it is recognised as the national memorial monument that showcases the life of prisoners during the British era.

 Compare quotes from upto 3 travel agents for free